Last Updated: 18 June 2026

 We have identified conflicts of interest that may occur when operating our services.
 We pay particular attention to instances where the interests of Bitpace may conflict with the best interests of our clients.
 Set out below are some of the core conflicts of interest that may arise, with details of the relevant mitigation measures applied by Bitpace.

-• Connected Persons being involved in conflicting activities – to prevent these potential conflicts, Bitpace has implemented an appropriate segregation of duties within our internal organisation;
+- Connected Persons involved in conflicting activities – to prevent these potential conflicts, Bitpace has implemented an appropriate segregation of duties within our internal organisation;

-• Connected Persons involved in conflicting activities sharing information – Bitpace has established information barriers between business lines and units to unnecessary sharing of information;
+- Connected Persons involved in conflicting activities sharing information – Bitpace has established information barriers between business lines and units to prevent unnecessary sharing of information;

 Remuneration